 Simply put, empathy means putting yourself in someone else’s shoes.
-In the design thinking process it means listening and understanding to the needs of your customers or your target audience.
+In the design thinking process, it means listening and understanding the needs of customers or your target audience.
 It means looking at a problem/situation through your customer’s eyes other than your own.

 The second stage of the design thinking process involves combining and analyzing all the insights and information you gathered by observing people in the first stage.